 A Uniform Resource Locator (URL) refers to a website address.
 We use the tennessee.edu domain for all UT System websites.
 If you can, please use a custom subdomain.tennessee.edu to brand the URL—as a plus, this gets automatically indexed by our systemwide search engine and helps others find your site.

-If you are designing (or redesigning) a website, please use the web project submission form to request a new website or major changes.
+If you are designing (or redesigning) a website, please contact your division’s communications representative to request a new website or major changes.
 Communications and Marketing also assists with the following:

 - Ongoing Maintenance

 All UT System websites (including UT campus and institute websites) must meet the Web Content Accessibility Guidelines (WCAG) Level AA, per the UT System IT policy on accessibility.

 Follow these content guidelines in addition to the UT System policy:

 - If you are using a UT System WordPress theme or template, do not change the colors in your running text.
 The template’s background, text and link colors have been carefully chosen and tested to be compliant with the policy and WCAG guidelines.
 Instead of using red text to emphasize something, use bold or italicized text instead.

 - Always use the alt attribute on images.
 Images in your content should have short, accurate dscriptions written in the alt text.
 Linked images should describe the destination they are pointing to.
 Decorative images can use an empty alt. (<img src=”…” alt=”” />)